tendermint/tendermint/docs/rfc/rfc-003-performance-questions.md

 Metrics that would improve visibility into this include:

 * Amount of time for a node to gather votes in a step.
+* Amount of time for a node to gather all block parts.
 * Number of votes each node sends to gossip (i.e. not its own votes, but votes it is transmitting for a peer).
 * Total number of votes each node sends to receives (A node may receive duplicate votes